nxadm/rakudo-pkg/README.md

 ```
 install-zef-as-user # install Zef as ~/.perl6/bin/zef
 ```
 ## Add perl6/rakudo to your `.travis.yml` file

-Since this is going to be downloaded in the install phase, you don't need to specify a language; by default, it will install Ruby. *Don't* specify `perl6` since this will download and build perl6 from sources.
+This file is used for configuring continuous integration using [Travis](https://travis-ci.org) and other CI systems.
+Since this package is going to be downloaded in the install phase, you don't need to specify a language; by default, it will install Ruby. *Don't* specify `perl6` since this will download and build perl6 from sources.
 A valid `.travis.yml` would include: